cockroachdb/docs/deploy-cockroachdb-on-google-cloud-platform.md

 This page shows you how to manually deploy a secure multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE).

-If you are not concerned with protecting your data with TLS encryption, you can use an insecure cluster instead.
+If you are only testing CockroachDB, or you are not concerned with protecting network communication with TLS encryption, you can use an insecure cluster instead.
 Select **Insecure** above for instructions.

 <div id="toc"></div>